thehyve/fairspace/adr/013_elastic_search_integration.md

   * The front-end will not depend on SPARQL
   * Reference properties will be indexed using URIs, not labels.
 The user will only be able to search on that URI, not on the label
   * Changes in the vocabulary can make previously indexed fields useless.
+  * Triple updates are sent to ES synchronously.
+This means the client has to wait for it, and client calls may fail when data is stored in Jena but not in ES.
+  * The business logic drives which triples should be indexed or not.
+This business logic will be integrated with the database layer with this implementation.